Safe Driving Policy

 Author: Kimberly-Anne Murphy

-Whether a company manages a large fleet of delivery vehicles or simply has salesmen who require a large amount of driving time in their job descriptions, creating and enforcing an effective safe driving policy can save a great deal of time and money.
-When accidents happen, whether on company time or not, employers often bear the cost: employees miss time from work, company property is damaged and the company can be liable for damages incurred.
+Whether a company manages a large fleet of delivery vehicles or simply has salespeople who have a large amount of driving time in their job descriptions, creating and enforcing an effective and safe driving policy can save a great deal of time and money.
+When accidents happen, whether on company time or not, employers often bear the cost: employees miss time from work, company property is damaged and the company can be liable for the damages incurred.